Grupo ATV: The following years

 On March 24, 2012, the first ATV Cup was held in a sports field Surquillo where workers attended and public figures.
 In April, the group signed an agreement with the mayor of Huari to transmit the channel ATV in this town via the signal 23 of Radio Television Huari.

 In May 2012, the group claimed through judicial action of ATV Sur against RBC TV obtain the frequency 11 Lima.
 Coincidentally on Channel 39 UHF began to see the id of Uranio TV in 2006 he did materialize assume that judicial action was going to see the musical signal on channel 11.
-However, a few days later after the Ministry of Transport and Communications of Peru RBC ratified on channel 11 of Lima, the ATV group withdrew missing wedge channel Uranio TV, leaving the channel UHF 39 until 2014 without any identification and contradicting the statement by officials of ATV Sur, Group ATV denied any interest in the channel 11.
+However, a few days later after the Ministry of Transport and Communications of Peru RBC ratified on channel 11 of Lima, the ATV group withdrew missing wedge channel Uranio TV, leaving the channel UHF 39 until 2014 without any identification and contradicting the statement by officials of ATV Sur, Group ATV denied any interest in channel 11.

 Besides its two main channels were the first in the national ranking more attuned, for the triumph of Kina Malpartida in boxing and the final of the Champions League football in 19 mayo.

-He also broadcast live matches Euro 2012, in its 3 channels simultaneously in ATV, ATV+ noticias and Global TV, from June.
+It also broadcast live matches Euro 2012, in its 3 channels simultaneously on ATV, ATV+ Noticias and Global TV, from June.

-The 1 to November 10, three of the four channels that make up this cluster Peru had the rights to broadcast the Bolivarian Beach Games 2012, which took place in the country.
+From November 1 to November 10, three of the four channels that make up this cluster Peru had the rights to broadcast the Bolivarian Beach Games 2012, which took place in the country.